Learn something new every day

 Only a very small percentage of the general population suffers from the most severe form of peanut allergies, but some people may have an undiagnosed sensitivity and suffer many of the same problems after exposure.
 The use of a auto-injection pen containing epinephrine may address the immediate allergy symptoms, but a person with a severe allergy could have another outbreak of symptoms several hours later.

 Because of the risk of a severe allergic reaction, many public institutions and travel industries have instituted peanut-free policies.
 A number of public schools no longer serve peanut butter sandwiches or any other food containing peanuts, since young children are most likely to develop severe peanut allergies.
 Many airlines have also stopped offering peanut products as snacks on flights, primarily because a passenger suffering from severe peanut allergies could have a medical emergency while the plane is in flight.
-Foods containing peanuts, or tree nuts processed on the same equipment, must feature a warning on their labeling.
+Foods containing peanuts, or tree nuts, must feature a warning on their labeling.